 - A weight of 0 (zero) tells JumpRope not to count the assessment at all in the overall score (though the scores will still be visible in reports).
 It can be useful to track formative assessments.

 - You can change assessment weights at any time, even after you have entered scores for an assessment.
 The result will apply immediately (you'll just have to refresh a mastery report), so you can effectively "play" with weights to see how they affect student scores.

 - Be default, assessment weights also contribute to the weight of standards.
 Since not all standards are created equally (some may be more important than others, and it's important to represent this in our mastery reports and calculations), JumpRope uses the following system to determine the weight of a standard with respect to other standards:

 - The weight of a standard is determined by adding up the weights of the underlying assessments.
 For example, if a standard is assessed five times by assessments with a weight of 1 and once by an assessment with a weight of 3, that standard will carry a weight of 8.
 Other standard weights will be calculated this way as well, and then the unit and/or course grade is thus a weighted average of the scores on the underlying standards.

-- Optionally, users can override the weight of a standard in the advanced options for standards in step 2 of the planning tool.
+- Optionally if enabled by the school, users can override the weight of a standard in the advanced options for standards in step 2 of the planning tool.
 This will simply override the automatically calculated weight for the standard.
 If you plan to override the weight of a standard, we recommend overriding the weight for ALL standards because otherwise it will hard to keep things "in balance" as you add or change assessment weights (for any standard for which the weight is not overridden, even in the same unit, it will still "bubble up" the weight from the weights of the underlying assessments).